-Fig. 2: Photorealistic, Bronze, and Line Texture Models at Varying Levels of Detail
+Fig. 2.
+Photorealistic, bronze, and line texture models at varying levels of detail.

-To establish a baseline of the effects of the level of detail, a pilot study was conducted.
-Participants were directed to a website that presented images with differing textures and levels of detail with facial features in their original proportions.
-Participants rated each image on an 11-point semantic differential scale for either eeriness (458 participants) or human likeness (407 participants).
+(458 participants) or human likeness (407 participants).
 The presentation order of the 33 stimuli was randomized for each participant.
 The eeriness scale was anchored at totally reassuring (-5) and totally eerie (+5).
 The human likeness scale was anchored at totally nonhuman (-5) and totally human (+5).

-Figure 3 shows that on average the photorealistic texture models were rated as more humanlike than the bronze texture models, which were in turn rated as more humanlike than the line textured models.
+Fig. 3 shows that on average the photorealistic texture models were rated as more humanlike than the bronze texture models, which were in turn rated as more humanlike than the line textured models.
 The error bars indicate the 95% confidence interval (CI).
-A one-way analysis of variance (ANOVA) confirmed that the difference between the photorealistic texture and the bronze texture was highly significant at all 11 levels of detail (F(1,814)) ranged from 168.12 to 593.33, p=.000) as was the difference between the photorealistic texture and the line texture (F(1,814)) ranged from 206.16 to 1138.93, p=.000).
+A one-way analysis of variance (ANOVA) confirmed that the difference between the photorealistic texture and the bronze texture was highly significant at all 11 levels of detail (F(1,814)) ranged from 168.12 to 593.33, p = .000) as was the difference between the photorealistic texture and the line texture (F(1,814)) ranged from 206.16 to 1138.93, p = .000).
 In support of H1A, these results indicate that CG faces rendered with a more photorealistic texture are perceived as more human.
 The increase in human likeness was much greater when using a photorealistic texture in place of a bronze texture than when using a bronze texture in place of a line texture.
-A one-way ANOVA confirmed that the difference between the bronze texture and line texture only reached significance at level 2 and 8 through 11 with F(1,814) ranging from 6.60 to 58.20 and p ranging from .010 to .000.
+A one-way ANOVA confirmed that the difference between the bronze texture and line texture only reached significance at level 2 and 8-11 with F(1,814) ranging from 6.60 to 58.20 and p ranging from .010 to .000.